-The Regulations, policies and procedures cover a range of important matters, including the circumstances in which your Contract can be suspended or terminated or where you may be required to withdraw from the University without receiving an award.
+The Regulations, policies and procedures cover a range of important matters, including the circumstances in which your Contract can be suspended or terminated or where you may be required to withdraw from the University without receiving an award (please also refer to section 9, Ending or suspending the contract).
 These circumstances include, but are not limited to:

-- a serious breach of the required standards of academic integrity and honesty; - failing to register within 28 days of the start of your Course or the start of the academic year without a satisfactory reason; - failing to meet academic progress requirements as set out in the Regulations relating to Courses; - a serious breach of the University's Code of Student Conduct (5.2 below) which sets out the conduct required of students; penalties for breach of the Code can also include warnings and fines; - a serious breach of health and safety regulations, including any temporary or time-limited rules put in place in particular circumstances (for example, during a pandemic); - a student's behaviour or wellbeing continuing to cause concerns necessitating the University's duty of care to the student themselves and/or to others to be considered under the University's Study and Wellbeing Intervention Policy and Procedure (5.3 below); - a serious breach of the University's Fitness to Practise Procedure (see 5.4 below) for students enrolled on Courses which lead to a professional qualification or involve a professional placement (e.g. health, social work and education Courses); - failing to maintain and provide evidence of valid leave to study in the UK and to comply with the UK's immigration rules that apply to students subject to immigration control; - failing to meet the requirements of any Course for which a Professional Code of Conduct applies (5.5 below); - failing to comply with the Fitness to Practise standards of professional behaviour set out for any Course; and/or - failing to comply with the requirements of the Student Membership and DBS policy.
+- a serious breach of the required standards of academic integrity and honesty; - failing to register by the published deadline at the start of your Course or within 28 days of the start date of the Course in subsequent academic years without a satisfactory reason; - failing to meet academic progress requirements as set out in the Regulations relating to Courses; - a serious breach of the University's Code of Student Conduct (5.2 below) which sets out the conduct required of students: penalties for breach of the Code can also include warnings and fines: - a serious breach of health and safety regulations, including any temporary or time-limited rules put in place in particular circumstances (for example, during a pandemic);

+- a student's behaviour or wellbeing continuing to cause concerns necessitating the University's duty of care to the student themselves and/or to others to be considered under the University's Study and Wellbeing Intervention Policy and Procedure (5.3 below); - a serious breach of the University's Fitness to Practise Procedure (see 5.4 below) for students enrolled on Courses which lead to a professional qualification or involve a professional placement (e.g. health, social work and education Courses); - failing to maintain and provide evidence of valid leave to study in the UK and to comply with the UK's immigration rules that apply to students subject to immigration control; - failing to meet the requirements of any Course for which a Professional Code of Conduct applies (5.5 below); - failing to comply with the Fitness to Practise standards of professional behaviour set out for any Course; and/or - failing to comply with the requirements of the Student Membership and DBS policy.